top of page

 Paige is a passionate middle-class climate activist from Colchester.
 Eddie is a retired oil worker from Thurrock and a ‘gammon’.
 Needless to say, when they meet after Paige’s climate protest has disrupted Eddie’s memorial for his brother, it isn’t a happy first meeting.
 However, when Paige’s girlfriend dumps her when she refuses to have a child in a climate crisis and Eddie discovers that like his brother he has a work related illness, an unlikely alliance forms, resulting in a monumental - and explosive - protest deep inside the Dartford Tunnel.

-Written when John was part of Colchester Mercury Playwrights scheme, the play had an Arts Council England funded R&D at the Mercury in February 2025.
-It is being developed in association with High Tide and will tour in May/June 2026 with their support as well as the backing of Harlow Playhouse.
+Written when I was part of Colchester Mercury Playwrights scheme, the play had an Arts Council England funded R&D at the Mercury in February 2025.
+It is being developed in association with High Tide and will tour in Autumn 2026 with their support as well as the backing of Harlow Playhouse

-John is currently producing the show with Jennifer Tang attached as director and George Warren as Executive Producer.
-Fire Fire will visit venues in the East of England and include Theatre Royal Bury St Edmunds, Eastern Angles Centre, Mercury Colchester and Dixon Studio Southend before a run in London.
+I am currently producing the show with Jennifer Tang attached as director and George Warren as Executive Producer.
+Fire Fire will visit venues in the East of England and include Chelmsford Theatre, Eastern Angles Centre, Colchester Mercury, Cambridge Junction, the Seagull Lowestoft, and The Garage Norwich after a run in London.

 The play is for three actors (1 male, 2 female) and is designed for studio spaces and touring.